SWISS-MODEL/covid-19-Annotations-on-Structures/README.md

 - Example:
   ```
   P0DTD1	3400	3450	#FF00FF	https://swissmodel.expasy.org/repository/	My Awesome Annotation
-  P0DTC2	230	330	#FFA500	One more!
+  P0DTC2	230	330	#FFA500	A text reference	One more!
   ```
-- UniProtKB ACs with links can be found in our [SARS-CoV-2 page](https://swissmodel.expasy.org/repository/species/2697049)
+- UniProtKB ACs with links can be found in [UniProtKB](https://covid-19.uniprot.org/)
+  - Our [SARS-CoV-2 page](https://swissmodel.expasy.org/repository/species/2697049) shows mapping to mature proteins and the correspondance to RefSeq and GenBank.
+  - For cleaved proteins, use the parent protein.
+For instance an annotation on nsp3 (Non-structural protein 3) must be reported on P0DTD1 (the "parent" protein) with an offset of 818 (as nsp3 start on position 819 of P0DTD1).

 If anyone wants to work on alternative ways to visualize the protein structures, we are happy to provide the structures.
 Also we are actively working on extending the structural coverage of the SARS-CoV-2 proteome by using protein predictions from colleagues participating in CASP.